Analysing Moral Bias in Finetuned LLMs through Mechanistic Interpretability: Conclusions and Future Work

 Using Layer-Patching~\citep{meng2022locating, dar-etal-2023-analyzing}, we demonstrate that such biases can be selectively mitigated post hoc, revealing interpretability not just as a diagnostic tool but as a practical method for model repair.
 Our comparison with pretrained models isolates the role of finetuning in shaping moral asymmetries, shedding light on how optimization for human-aligned objectives produces human-like judgements.
 These findings contribute to debates around machine intentionality~\citep{chalmers2023could}, even in the absence of consciousness.

 Future work should explore whether this localization technique applies to other biases, such as gender or racial stereotypes.
-It is also essential to develop methods that do not rely on access to the pretrained model and to rigorously evaluate whether interventions compromise generalization or task performance in unrelated domains.
-By bridging interpretability and fairness, this work advances both the cognitive modeling of LLMs and the tools for their responsible deployment.
+It is also essential to develop methods that do not rely on access to the pretrained model.
+Additionally, although the Knobe effect emerges consistently across all three model families despite their markedly different finetuning strategies, disentangling the specific contributions of RLHF versus SFT alignment procedures remains a valuable open direction.
+Finally, finer-grained mechanistic analysis at the level of individual attention heads and neurons would deepen the causal account established here at the layer level.
+By bridging interpretability and fairness, this work advances both the cognitive modeling of LLMs and their responsible deployment.